JamesClonk/backman/docs/configuration.md

 - `services.<service-instance>.service_binding.password`: specify service password credential
 - `services.<service-instance>.service_binding.database`: optional, specify service database to backup

-Note: Usage of `s3.encryption_key` is not backward compatible!
+> **Note**: Usage of `s3.encryption_key` is not backward compatible!
 Backups generated without or with a different encryption key cannot be downloaded or restored anymore.